extendssoftware/atto/README.md

 #### View and callback

 The view for a route is optional.
-When a route matches and has a view set, this view will be set to Atto for later use.
+When a route matches and has a view set, this view will be set to AttoPHP for later use.

 When you want any of the URL parameters available in the callback, you need to add callback arguments matching the exact same name as the route parameters.
 The value will be of type string.
 When a route parameter is optional, the argument